 Though the concept of Dai Mission from 2008 would ultimately expand into Dai Mission Ministries over the years, the idea of building Dai Mission as a Messianic Jewish monastery-cum-yeshiva was never forgotten.
 Indeed, the Dai Mission concept is still one of Dai Mission Ministry’s long-term plans.
 In the near future, Dai Mission Ministries hopes to raise the funds to begin building this monastic Messianic yeshiva at a temporary site in the Gila Wilderness near Reserve, New Mexico (overseen by the Ruidoso Messianic Union).
 Think of it as a “church camp” and a “Hebrew Roots college”/scriptural library/research institute combined.

 These plans are still tentative and open to change in the future.

-Additionally, the construction of Dai Mission itself is only “Phase One” of Dai Mission Ministry’s long-term plans, with “Phase Two” — the settling of Kibbutz Goshen around the Dai Mission site — to occur later.
+The construction of Dai Mission itself is now known as “Project Shiloh” — is only “Phase One”, with the founding of the Hebraic research library as the completion of Phase One and the initiation of Phase Two.
+The construction of a theological campus (“Project Berea”) itself is “Phase Two” of Dai Mission Ministry’s long-term plans, with “Phase Three” — the settling of the Community of Goshen around the Dai Mission site in Colorado — to occur later.

 Of course, we can’t do any of this without your support!
-If you would like to donate to the construction and equipping of Dai Mission, please contact us for more information or visit our Donations page.
+If you would like to donate to or invest in the construction and equipping of Dai Mission, please contact us for more information or visit our Donations page.

 Keep your eyes on this page and on our News page for future updates about this exciting project!